MubassirAhmed/Dash/README.md

 ## An [interactive dashboard](https://easy-bottles-grin-34-125-254-54.loca.lt) built with Python and Dash that mines scraped data from Linkedin

-This app is built as part of an [ELT pipeline](https://github.com/MubassirAhmed/ELT-Data-Pipeline), showcasing an example end-user data product built from the fact and dimension tables created previously in a snowflake data warehouse.
+This app is built as part of an [ELT pipeline](https://github.com/MubassirAhmed/ELT-Data-Pipeline) to showcase an example end-user data product.

 It filters and tags jobs based on the years of experience (YoE) mentioned in the job descriptions.
 This gives a more concrete way of searching for jobs as Linkedin uses arbitrary tags such as 'entry-level', 'associate', 'mid-senior level', etc. to organize their job postings.